Beautiful Signs for a Better Planet

 During the initial production of vinyl alone, many stages require the mixture to reach extreme temperatures and consequently release dioxins.
 For example, the step to convert ethylene and chloride into the manageable VCM gas requires thermal cracking.
 As the mixture is heated to 392°F— 599°F, dioxins are released in the factory surrounding areas.
 Additionally, PVC can release dioxins at the end of its life when it is recycled or incorrectly processed as landfill trash.

-Although the vinyl industry claims to have removed heavy toxic metals from production since 1976, there still exist many vinyl products in homes and landfills that contain these harmful metals.
+Although the PVC industry claims to have removed heavy toxic metals from production since 1976, there still exist many vinyl products in homes and landfills that contain these harmful metals.
 Should these dangerous older vinyl materials be present in a house fire or landfill burning (or even when they are recycled), all of these chemicals are released into the atmosphere and may contaminate the surrounding area for decades to come.

 Plasticizers are added during production to increase flexibility.
 However, they leach out of all plastic products over time, infiltrating nearby air, water, and soil.
 This is the reason many plastic products become brittle or lose favorable original qualities as they age or are exposed to the elements.